Support Get in Touch

 What Are Plotter Printers?

-Historically, plotter printers—simply known as “plotters”—used a pen or blade instead of ink or toner to create images on a large rolls of paper.
+Historically, plotter printers—simply known as “plotters”—used a pen or blade instead of ink or toner to create images on large rolls of paper.
 This technology produces very accurate and high-quality images but usually lacks the flexibility of wide format printing.

 The detail a plotter printer provides means it’s perfect for architectural firms or businesses using CAD (computer-aided design) or similar files.

-Currently, plotter printers have evolved into technical printers.
+Lately, plotter printers have evolved into technical printers.
 Although they are still called “plotters,” technical printers are the modern, digitized version of the old plotter printer.
 See below for more on technical printers.

 Differences Between Wide Format and Plotter Printers